Best Birmingham brunch

 Anyone who claims that New Street Station is the busiest place in Birmingham hasn’t been to Yorks at the weekend.
 Here, hungry Brummies tuck into brunch in stripped-back, industrial-styled surroundings well into the afternoon.
-Choose from a breakfast bar that includes homemade granola, bagels and as much freshly baked bread as you can get down you, and an extensive range of egg-based brekkies.
-Our pick is the measured heat of the shakshuka – baked eggs in sweet harissa peppers, tomatoes, coriander and lime yogurt.
+Choose from a breakfast bar that includes homemade granola, bagels and as much freshly baked bread as you can get down you, plus an extensive range of egg-based brekkies.

 This is a lively and distinctive addition to Birmingham’s food and drink scene.
 The killer combination of live music, Latin American food and a colossal rum selection (over 130 varieties) make it the kind of place you keep coming back to again and again.
 And what’s more, The Cuban Embassy serves its own great twist on breakfast and brunch.
-Head to the Cuban Embassy on Sundays, and you may just catch the Bottomless Brunch in full swing.
-Take advantage of the deal and enjoy a standard breakfast, along with unlimited prosecco or Cuba Libre cocktails for £25.
-You can also customise your own brunch by choosing dishes from the main menu instead.
+Ready for it?

 Sitting pretty in the suburb of Harborne, The Plough is one of Birmingham’s favourite pub-restaurants, with a lively atmosphere and fully occupied tables whether you visit on a Tuesday or a Sunday.
 Harborne high street is lined with pubs, but The Plough wins hands down for a number of reasons.
 The venue manages to be both smart and relaxed at the same time, with that warm rustic feel that marks a good gastropub.
-The food and drink on offer is varied, and includes some excellent pizzas (two for £11.75 on Mondays), delicious burgers (two for one – roughly £11 – on Tuesdays) and its brilliant brunches.
+The food and drink on offer is varied, and includes some excellent pizzas, delicious burgers and brilliant brunches.

 One of the few places in Birmingham to serve a beef steak option at brunch, The Lord Clifden is one of the Jewellery Quarter’s most venerable venues and a breakfast legend.
-The Full English is—as you’d expect—a key staple of the brunch menu.
-If you’re in the mood for something a little different, The American (£12.95) may be right up your street.
+The full English is—as you’d expect—a key staple of the brunch menu.
+If you’re in the mood for something a little different, The American may be right up your street.
 Instead of sausages and bacon, expect an 8oz rump steak of beef that’s bound to set you up for the rest of the day.
 Then there’s The Brummie, which combines steak, sausage, bacon and black pudding in a meat-laden homage to the West Midlands.
 Lighter brunch options include granola, porridge and smoked salmon with scrambled eggs.
 There’s also a range of sandwiches on offer, with both meaty and vegetarian options to choose from.

 Meander through pots, plants and every shade of green via an unassuming opening in the York Road to discover this thoroughly chilled-out spot.
 Sharing a courtyard and ethos with a neighbouring deli and organic farm shop, the Kitchen Garden Cafe does a steady, loyal trade throughout the week.
 For the meaty-minded, the smoked dry cured bacon stands out and can be found in the full English or taken as part of a chunky breakfast sandwich.
 If fuel for the day is your primary aim and you arrive sufficiently hungry, try the Kitchen Garden’s take on the classic Victorian breakfast staple, kedgeree.

 The heart of the JQ is dotted with cafés and coffee houses, but when it comes to a proper Brummie breakfast, there’s only one name you need to recall.
 The Hylton Café enjoys a cult following until 2pm from Monday to Saturday.
-And here’s why.
-For the eminently reasonable sum of £3, expect one of all the usual fried breakfast staples, plus freshly ground coffee or tea (the Sapphire Breakfast).
+And here’s why: For an eminently reasonable sum, expect one of all the usual fried breakfast staples, plus freshly ground coffee or tea.
 And if you’re looking for breakfast on the go, the classic bacon sarnie is a must.

 See and be seen at the Mailbox’s biggest and smartest canal-side terrace.
-Sup a mimosa (that’s blanc de blanc brut with fresh OJ dah-ling), while you peruse the breakfast menu and think about how fabulous you are.
-Mid-week, we like to keep things classically french with a buttery croissant, fruit salad and creamy yoghurt pot (the Breakfast Complet).
-Added to efficient service, an 8am opening and its proximity to major transport hubs, we favour Cote for breakfast meetings.
+Sip on a mimosa (that’s blanc de blanc brut with fresh OJ dah-ling), while you peruse the breakfast menu and think about how fabulous you are.
+Mid-week, we like to keep things classically French with a buttery croissant, fruit salad and creamy yoghurt pot.
+Added to efficient service, an 8am opening and its proximity to major transport hubs, we favour Côte for brunch meetings.

 Housed in an iconic Victorian building, the Junction is a serious player when it comes to Harborne's increasingly competitive Saturday brunch scene.
-We like the French toast with bacon and maple syrup and the 'Breakfast of Champions' (a monster fry-up), although you may need to divide and conquer, such is its size.
-Bloody marys are another popular weekend staple.
+We like the French toast with bacon and maple syrup and a side of Bloody Mary, another popular weekend staple.
 Sun out?
 Take your chosen sustenance out to the beer garden.